BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

 <img src="/assets/images/addDatasource.png" alt="add_datasource" width="25%">

-Finally, go to your Grafana dashboard, add a new panel, and select your measurement from the `select measurement` dropdown field, which autopopulates from InfluxDB if there is data in it:
+Finally, go to your Grafana dashboard, add a new panel, and select your measurement from the `select measurement` dropdown field, which autopopulates from InfluxDB if there's data in it:

 <img src="/assets/images/load_influx_measurement.png" alt="measurement" width="75%">